Bradford City Tramways

 Bradford City Tramways conductress — photo undated, but almost certainly taken during the Great War.
 The bonnet appears to be waterproofed, and the collar designations appear to be embroidered, with ‘BCT’ on the left and an employee number on the right.
 With thanks to the Graham Hall Archive.

-Bradford City Tramways conductresses — photo circa 1916 — outside the Bradford City Transport Department Central Office in Bolton Rd.
-The solitary male is more than likely an inspector or chief inspector.
+Bradford City Tramways conductresses — photo circa 1916 — outside the Bradford City Transport Department Central Office in Bolton Road.
+The solitary male is more than likely an inspector or the chief inspector.
 With thanks to the Graham Hall Archive.